finale-lua/lua-scripts/docs/rgp-lua/finaleplugin-properties.md

 #### HandlesUndo\* (boolean)

 Both _JW Lua_ and _RGP Lua_ (by default) automatically run scripts within an undo block named according the undo string returned by the `plugindef()` function.
 However, it is possible for a script to notify _RGP Lua_ that it will handle undo blocks on its own by setting this value to `true`.

-One primary reason a script might enable this option is to open a modeless dialog window.
+It is generally recommended never to set this value `true`, even just to open a modeless window, since the PDK Framework can unexpectedly modify the document.
+An example of when an unexpected modification can occur is constructing or using instances of `FCFontInfo`.
+These instances frequently add the font to the document if it is not already there.

+Note that even with `HandlesUndo` set to `false`, you must still manage your own undo blocks in callbacks from modeless dialog boxes.

 Example:

 ```lua
 finaleplugin.HandlesUndo = true